Last updated

 So prepare yourself for a steep and long learning curve, as this is a hobby that can probably never be totally mastered.

-How to Make Astrophotography Easy
+How to Make Astrophotography Easier

 Perhaps the question shouldn’t be, “Is astrophotography easy?”
 Maybe we should be asking, “how can we make astrophotography easier?”